mmoradi-iut/LoRA-LLM-FineTuning/README.md

 <h2>Tuned LoRA parameters</h2>
 <p>The effectiveness of LoRA depends strongly on the choice of hyperparameters that govern the capacity and behavior of the low-rank adaptation.
 In this study, we systematically explored several key LoRA parameters to identify configurations that yield optimal performance for automated test case generation.</p>

-<p>•	LoRA rank (r):  It determines the dimensionality of the low-rank matrices and directly controls the expressive capacity of the adaptation.
+<p>•	<b>LoRA rank (r)</b>:  It determines the dimensionality of the low-rank matrices and directly controls the expressive capacity of the adaptation.
 Higher ranks allow the model to learn more complex task-specific transformations but increase the number of trainable parameters and computational overhead.
 Lower ranks improve efficiency but may limit adaptation capability.</p>
-<p>•	LoRA alpha or scaling factor (α): It controls the magnitude of the LoRA update relative to the frozen base weights.
+<p>•	<b>LoRA alpha or scaling factor (α)</b>: It controls the magnitude of the LoRA update relative to the frozen base weights.
 The scaling factor effectively rescales the learned low rank matrices during training and inference, influencing training stability and convergence behavior.
 Proper tuning of this parameter is important to ensure that the adaptation neither overwhelms the base model nor becomes too weak to capture task-specific patterns.</p>
-<p>•	LoRA dropout: It applies dropout to the low-rank adaptation during training to improve generalization and reduce overfitting, particularly when training data is limited.
+<p>•	<b>LoRA dropout</b>: It applies dropout to the low-rank adaptation during training to improve generalization and reduce overfitting, particularly when training data is limited.
 Dropout introduces stochastic regularization, encouraging the model to rely on robust patterns rather than memorizing specific training examples.</p>

 <h2>Evaluation criteria</h2>
 <p>To enable scalable and consistent evaluation across multiple models and configurations, we adopted a LLM-based evaluation approach, using GPT-4o as an automated judge.
 GPT-4o was selected due to its strong reasoning ability, instruction-following performance, and demonstrated effectiveness in comparative evaluation tasks involving structured outputs.
 In this framework, GPT-4o receives the requirement, the model-generated test case, and the corresponding human authored reference test case, and produces structured evaluation scores across predefined criteria. </p>